iifl-logo

 There are various factors affecting the cost of equity.
 An investor can consider these factors to determine their returns.
 Though, actual returns may vary from this theoretical calculation.

-Current assets such as cash, cash equivalents, inventory, prepaid liabilities, etc. do not affect the capital structure and cost of capital.
+Current assets such as cash and cash equivalents do not influence it.
+Inventory and prepaid liabilities also do not affect the capital structure and cost of capital.

-Capital Asset Pricing Model (CAPM) is a model used to calculate the cost of equity.
+The Capital Asset Pricing Model is a model used to calculate the cost of equity.
 This model considers the relationship between risk and expected return.

 Economic conditions, capital structure, the dividend policy of a firm, income tax rates, investment decisions are amongst some factors that affect the WACC of a firm.